CorwinMacGregor/EasyCommands/docs/EasyCommands/threads.md

 ### Requested Command Thread Variables

-Since requested commands are given their own thread, they *do not inherit* variables from the main thread.
+Since requested commands (via toolbar 'Run' actions, the 'Run' editbox in the programming block's terminal, or cross-grid communication) are given their own thread, they *do not inherit* variables from the main thread.
 If you want those commands to have access to variables you will need to make those variables ```global```.

 Consider the following script.
 It has a variable for "myDoors" since that is used multiple times.
 The functions are supposed to be called using a button or similar.